Property Inventory Management

 The smoke and carbon Monoxide Alarm (England) Regulations 2015 do not apply to social housing landlords.

-The key piece of legislation in England and Wales is the Housing Act 2004, which identifies 29 categories of potential hazards, one of which is fire.
-The regulatory reform (fire safety) order 2005 (FSO) applies to the common parts of multi-occupied residential housing and requires landlords to carry out a fire risk assessment, and then take appropriate measures.
+The Housing Act 2004 is the key legislation in England and Wales, identifying 29 potential hazards, including fire.
+The Regulatory Reform (Fire Safety) Order 2005 (FSO) applies to common areas in multi-occupied residential housing.
+It requires landlords to conduct a fire risk assessment and take appropriate safety measures.

-For a 1 or 2 story HMO with an individual floor area of no more than 200sqm – a fire risk assessment is required to identify an appropriate main powered interconnected smoke alarm system.
+For a one or two-story HMO with a floor area up to 200sqm, landlords must conduct a fire risk assessment.
+This is to determine the appropriate mains-powered interconnected smoke alarm system.
 CO alarms must be present in all high risk rooms.

 For HMO’s 3 stories or higher – a risk assessment is required to identify a fire alarm system with an appropriate panel.
 CO alarms must be present in all high risk rooms.